ostjen/sealign/README.md

-# Embedding Align
+# SEALIGN

-Use word embeddings for sentence alignment.
+Use of word embeddings for bilingual sentence alignment.

 # aligner.py